The Cloud-Capped Star - Meghe Dhaka Tara - Ritwik Ghatak - Supriya Choudhury - Niranjan Ray - Neeta - Sanat - tree - umbrella

 The image of the sheltering tree must be meant for Neeta, because its arching form is systematically echoed across the film.
 On three occasions Neeta carries an umbrella through central Kolkata, the only one to be seen on the crowded streets.
 Three times the lashing sound of a whip expresses her agony, each time paired with an arc in the shape of the tree: first at the round archway of Sanat’s hallway; second as her body folds into an arched silhouette; and third when she opens her umbrella under the big tree, doubling the dome motif in one shot.
 Her father also carries an umbrella around, but only to use as a cane, supporting himself instead of giving shelter.
 Only near the end when Neeta falls sick, and her elder brother Shankar returns wealthy from Mumbai, does another character follow her footsteps under that tree.
 Shankar arrives via his sister’s shaded path, singing a joyful song.
 He is now able to shelter the family as Neeta had done, and henceforth he will sometimes hold an open umbrella.

 Like Neeta, Sanat is first seen under a tree, but it’s a barren leafless tree, and he won’t be the sheltering force that she is; but when he agrees to provide for Montu’s blood transfusion, he and Neeta meet under the round vault of the hospital corridor.
-For once he’ll be the provider he should have been.
+For once he’ll be the provider he should have been, and he’s also framed by an arch when he comes home to find himself a father.
 Shankar is introduced in front of a steam train, a sign of the progress he’ll bring to the family with his eventual success.
 Geeta is introduced at a mirror, representing vanity but also reproduction, as she’ll add a new generation to the family.
 The younger brother Montu is introduced at a punching bag, and his life will be a physical struggle.
 He’ll play sports, work as a laborer, and suffer bodily injury.
 All of these characters represent basic social elements of a developing nation.
 The mother and father are not introduced with any visual signature, but he’s worrying and she’s complaining, and their useless speech will always stand in contrast to Neeta’s actions.

 The Cloud-Capped Star - Meghe Dhaka Tara - Ritwik Ghatak - Gita Ghatak - Geeta - mirror